inverno-io/inverno-mods/inverno-sql/README.md

     }
 );

-affectedRows.subscribe(...); // on subscribe, a transaction is created, the closure method is invoked and the transaction is explicitly committed or rolled back when the publisher terminates.
+// On subscribe, a transaction is created, the closure method is invoked and the transaction is explicitly committed or rolled back when the publisher terminates. affectedRows.subscribe(...);
 ```

 The following example does the same but with implicit transaction management: